Skip to main content

 National Assessment of Educational Progress (Grade 4)

 • The NAEP is the nation's largest continuing assessment of what America's students know and can do in various subject areas.
-This year, one of the district's elementary schools was randomly selected to participate.
+Every year elementary schools are randomly selected to participate.

 Smarter Balanced Assessments (Grades 3-5)